MisterMackey/compute-shading-learning/readme.md

 # description of model

+# solution types that will be benchmarked (i think):
+- GLSL + Vulkan
+- Python + PySpark
+- DotNet 8 (currently in preview)

 # what matters
 Create the model in both vulkan and some random CPU language (C# i guess) and benchmark it to the tits.
 The output doesn't matter (as long as it matches) but the speed difference does.